Photograph of sliced oranges and lime on a tabletop next to multiple prescription medications and supplements.

 The intention of this post is to review evidence comparing the relative risk of numerous cardiovascular risk factors, the available tools to measure and quantify insulin resistance, and the associated strengths, limitations, and weaknesses of these diagnostic tests.

 This content is for general educational purposes only and does not represent medical advice or the practice of medicine.
 Furthermore, no patient relationship is formed.
-Please discuss with your healthcare provider before making any dietary, lifestyle, or pharmacotherapy changes.
+Please discuss with your healthcare provider before making any dietary, lifestyle, or medication changes.
 I have no financial conflicts of interest to report or affiliations with any diagnostic testing companies mentioned in this post.

 • Insulin Resistance measured by the Lipoprotein Insulin Resistance Score (LPIR) is a stronger predictor of premature cardiovascular disease, and cardiovascular disease at any age, than elevated levels LDL-C, ApoB, systolic blood pressure, and body mass index.1